schubergphilis/data-migrator/README.rst

 Data-migrator is a declarative DSL for table driven data transformations, set up as an open and extensive system.
+Use this to create data transformations for changing databases as a result of changing code, initial loads to datalakes (it contains a Kinesis provider)and more.

 Example
 -------